Manuel Conde: Death and Legacy

+In 2009, Conde was posthumously proclaimed as a National Artist of the Philippines for Film and Broadcast Arts, but the conferment of the order was delayed due to a controversy.
+The order was finally bestowed in a ceremony at Malacañang Palace in November 2013.

 Conde's eldest son, Jun Urbano (a.k.a.
-Manuel Conde, Jr.), became himself a film director, actor, producer and writer.
+Manuel Conde, Jr.), also became a film director, actor, producer and writer.
 He is better known as Mr. Shooli in a television comedy series Mongolian Barbecue.